 Many European Traditionalists love to read books.
 We read to try to know and understand our past, our ancestors, our traditions, our history and in one sentence: who we are mentally, physically and spiritually.
-Not least, also to escape from this modern world that is so unnatural and just not made for us: it is made for the totally domesticated man.
+Not least, also to avoid this modern world so unnatural and just not made for us: it is made for the totally domesticated man.

 Here I want to share with you a list of essential books that you should read to understand who you really are:

 MYTHOLOGY and FAIRY TALES:

 Apollodorus of Athens – Bibliotheca.

 Apollonius Rhodius – Argonautica.

 Ovid – Metamorphoses.

 Virgil – Aeneid.

 Snorri Sturluson – Prose Edda.

 The Táin Bó Cúailnge.